-Anyone wishing to participate in the hearing by telephone must follow the instructions below and call into the meeting promptly at 12:45 p.m. on Thursday, February 17, 2022.
-Please stay on the call until the Presiding Officer calls your name and case number.
-After your case has been heard, you may hang up or stay on the call.
-Please note that you must keep your phone on mute at all times except while your case is being heard.
-Use 6 to mute your phone and 6 again to unmute when it is your turn to speak.
+Anyone wishing to participate in the hearing remotely must follow the instructions below and join the meeting on a computer or mobile app promptly at 12:45 p.m. on September 1, 2022.
+Please remain in the meeting until the Presiding Officer calls your name and case number.
+After your case has been heard, you may leave or stay in the meeting.

+Please note that you must stay muted at all times except while your case is being heard.

-Join on your telephone by dialing:
+Join on your computer or mobile app: